matsengrp/dpvt/README.md

 - `wrapper.py`: contains wrappers for a model and a dataset.

 ### File structure of companion repo `dpvt-experiments-1`

 - `dpvtex`: contains `dpvt_data.py`, which implements functions to get datasets for a given nickname and `dpvt_zoo.py`, which creates models for a given nickname.
 These nicknames are provided to the `Snakefile` in `config.yaml`.
+It furthermore contains scripts to generate training and testing data.
+More details can be found in the README of the `dpvt-experiments-1` repo.
 - `train`: contains `Snakefile` and `config.yaml`, in which models and datasets for training are specified.